allegroai/clearml-docs/docs/hyperdatasets/previews.md

 </Collapsible>

 Here's an example of Previews in the ClearML Enterprise WebApp (UI).
-Each thumbnail is a Preview.
+Each thumbnail is a Preview:

 ![Previews](../img/hyperdatasets/web-app/dataset_versions.png)